Chavan-Kartik/BaakiBatao/README.md

     Web -. "/fc/web/origin (SSM)" .-> Api
 ```

 Cross-stack references are explicit props, never `Fn::ImportValue` by name.
-The one thing
-that flows *backwards* — the public origin the API needs for cookies and the Cognito
-callback, which only exists once CloudFront has been created — goes through SSM and is read
-at cold start, which keeps the stacks a DAG.
+The one thing that flows *backwards*.
+The public origin the API needs for cookies and the Cognito callback, which only exists once CloudFront has been created.
+Then goes through SSM and is read at cold start, which keeps the stacks a DAG.

 ---